Leeds leg cancelled AGAIN!

 Every individual needs to speak out – the volume of personal responses is what makes the difference.
 Stock answers and group responses don’t carry as much weight as individual representations.
 Don’t be put off, we are here to help with the resources you need.

-- Write or email our MP – Alec Shelbrooke needs to understand that we are not happy with the current proposals and that we need him to stop HS2, he currently doesn’t appreciate the scale of opposition as his mailbox has been too quiet since the November announcement
+- Write or email our MP – Alec Shelbrooke needs to understand that we are not happy with the current proposals and that we need him to stop HS2, he currently doesn’t appreciate the scale of opposition as his mailbox has been too quiet since the recent announcement

 - Spread the word – tell your family, friends and neighbours, shout about it on Twitter, Facebook and social media, display our flyer in your window, read and share our concise Impact Briefing paper, encourage everyone to become more informed about HS2, and STOPHS2